An incident has occured in Kela’s customer service locator More information

 Kela can pay housing assistance for the costs of maintaining a home outside Finland.
 The assistance is paid towards the housing costs of a foreign resident performing conscript or other service in Finland or that of his or her family member.
 A detailed statement of the costs must be submitted.

 Housing assistance from Kela may also be available for the costs of renting a home in Finland for the duration of the service.
-In that case the assistance paid by Kela is equal to the cost of renting a one-room apartment in the city or town where the person is performing their service.
+In that case the assistance paid by Kela is equal to the cost of renting a one-room apartment in the same city or town.
 Other housing costs are covered in the same way as they are for Finnish residents.